 There are many reasons to justify not hiring a labor relations professional.
-But rather than dwelling on the negative aspects of labor violations, let’s look at why you need to consider hiring your own labor relations professional.
+But rather than dwelling on the negative aspects of labor violations, let’s look at why you need to consider hiring your own labor law consultant.

 1. There is not adequate staff to give the quality response that union organizing needs.
 This includes materials preparation and monitoring, meeting with employees, dealing with union representatives and the NLRB procedures, and responding to certain employee grievances.
 Union organizing requires the attention of managers, supervisors, and Human Resources staff.
 The staff must ensure they’re always prepared to legally respond to employee questions.
 They should only act and communicate in a way that labor law allows.

 In the meantime, managers and supervisors must maintain day-to-day operations.
-A labor relations professional is crucial to the management’s ability to keep the business operating while successfully responding to union organizing.
+A labor law consultant is crucial to the management’s ability to keep the business operating while successfully responding to union organizing.
 This saves the business thousands of dollars by working as needed.

-2. Company leadership and Human Resources professionals don’t have the in-depth knowledge a labor relations professional has.
-This includes the law, NLRB board decisions and the real-world mistakes that other employers have made before, during and after union organizing.
+2. Company leadership and Human Resources professionals don’t have the in-depth knowledge a certified labor relations professional has.
+This includes the law, NLRB board decisions, and the real-world mistakes that other employers have made before, during, and after union organizing.

 5. Unions have tried and true methods for overwhelming employers.
 One is burying the employer in charges of Unfair Labor Practices (ULPs) – violations of Section 8 of the NLRA – filed with the NLRB.
 Or they may make other legal claims intended to make the employer look as bad as possible in the eyes of employees.